The Desire Myth

-If you could take a pill to eat Brussels Sprouts when you don’t like them, would you take it?
+If you could take a pill to make food you don't like, enjoyable, would you take it?

-If you could take a pill to make yourself watch sports when you actually preferred painting, would you do it?
+If you could take a pill to make yourself watch movies you didn't like, would you do it?

-If you could take a pill to make grocery shopping more exciting, would you take it every time you needed supplies?
+If you could take a pill to make grocery shopping more exciting, would you take it?

 If you don’t particularly like something or you don’t want it, in most circumstances we would agree that not doing it would be perfectly reasonable.

 Most people feel incredibly alone when they’re struggling with their sex life.
 When you're in it, it's easy to believe everyone else is having better sex than you, and even more sex than you.
 When resentment starts to build you feel even more awkward addressing sex and taking the steps toward change feels even harder.

 Society says that if you don’t want sex, there is something wrong; then you feel broken or damaged in some way.
 You become afraid that it may spell disaster for your relationships or it will change the way your partner/s feel about you.